Yanqingmao/NetAutoTsExport/faq.md

 For example, `Null_Or_DecoderFallbackInSystemText`.
 However, if the class has a native type in TypeScript, use the Null_Or_ native type directly, such as the `Null_Or_String`.

-## 1.3 What will be exported?

-The software scans all assemblies in a given directory, looking for all controllers and actions under the controllers.
-Depending on Action, export the input parameters of Action and the type of return parameters to TypeScript, and export the controller and Action.
-The software will also scan Xml files in a given directory, look for comments on the exported content, and export them to typeScript code.
-The types in follows Namespace will not exported:

-* System.Threading
-* System.Threading.Tasks
-* System.Web
-* System.Data.Entity
-* Microsoft.EntityFrameworkCore
-* System.Data.Entity.Infrastructure

-and subtype of __System.Data.Entity.DbContext__ or __Microsoft.EntityFrameworkCore.DbContext__ will not exported.

-## 1.4 Why is the export divided into 2 files?

-The exported TypeScript will be divided into 2 files.
-One name is entity.ts, which holds all the types used by Action.
-One name is control.ts, which holds all Controller and Action.
-The two files are divided into two files to enable users to use the classes in entity.ts alone without having to access control.ts.

-## 1.5 There is a class that is not used by any Action as an input/output parameter.
+## 1.7 There is a class that is not used by any Action as an input/output parameter.
 Can I export it??

 OK.
 Do as follows.